-This school year has been like none other on record.
-The only thing consistent thus far seems to be the inconsistencies.
-Some schools and school districts will be starting off the second half of the school year in-person, while others are hybrid, and then there’s still those of us rocking the remote learning.
-No matter where your kiddos fall, virtual, remote, etc. since the schools are having a difficult time trying to figure out structure and consistency us parents need to take charge!!
-We need to take the reins for the sake of your kiddos.
+Here we go again!
+Like last year it sounds like the only thing that will be consistent this second half of the semester will be the inconsistency.
+Some schools and school districts will be starting off the second half of the school year in-person, while others are going on a school-by-school Covid count basis (this whole thing is rather confusing still, are we to watch the news in the morning and see what schools are closed, kinda like we do for snow days?), etc. No matter where your kiddos fall, in-person, remote, etc. since the schools are having a difficult time trying to figure out structure and consistency us parents need to take charge!!
+We need to take the reins for the sake of the kids.
 We need to help our kiddos feel like they have a bit of control over their lives by providing them the consistency they need through daily routines and weekly schedules.

 1- Outfit Planning-Dress for Success

 Sunday evening have kiddos set out their outfits for the week.
 Including hair bows, socks, underwear, & jewelry.
 They need to dress for success even if they are in front of the screen, hence, especially if they are in front of the screen.
-Last semester I saw WAY too many children laying in bed in their PJs during “school”, that’s not okay.
+No laying in bed in their PJs during “school”, that’s not okay.

 2-Pack lunches the Day Before